jrios6/Math-of-Intelligence/README.md

 # Math-of-Intelligence
 Solutions to Siraj Raval's [Math of Intelligence](https://github.com/llSourcell/The_Math_of_Intelligence) course.

-### 1-Gradient Descent
+### Week 1 - Gradient Descent
-An implementation of gradient descent and linear regression in numpy.
+Implemented gradient descent and linear regression in numpy with matplotlib visualisations.